ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 - Attachments

 This library concentrates on creating datbases and creating, updating & deleting documents.
-It also allows the data to be queried and aggregated easily without ever seeing a design document databases.
+It also allows the data to be queried and aggregated easily without ever seeing a design document.

 The format of the data you are returned is simplified: revision tokens are removed and complex aggregate JSON structures are pared down to a minimum.

-Get started storing, querying and aggregating your data using *silverlining*.
+Get started storing, querying and aggregating your data using *silverlining*!
+Extra points if you can somehow use Anisble to create a 'silverlining playbook'.

 ## Installation